Open-Science-Training-Handbook/Open-Science-Training-Handbook_SK/02OpenScienceBasics/03OpenResearchSoftwareAndOpenSource.md

 1. Naučiť sa zdieľať softvér pod najvhodnejšou licenciou \(t.j., vedieť používať aj nástroje, aj licencie\).

-2. Vedieť sa nahrať (upload), vytvárať verzie a registrovať časť kódu s trvalým identifikátorom.
+2. Vedieť nahrať (upload), vytvárať verzie a registrovať časť kódu s trvalým identifikátorom.
 Be able to upload, version, and register a piece of code under a persistent identifier.

 3. Vedieť citovať softvér použitý vo vedeckom článku.
 Be able to cite software used for a research article.